swetasharma/coding-energy-consumption/README.md

 6. Cloud.
 7. Securing Containers.
 8. Add some more unit test cases and duration can be passed dynamically instead of 24h.
-9. Secure a Spring Boot Application with TLS.
+9. Securing an application with Transport Layer Security and a Self-Signed Certificate.